Matteo-MDG/Wayback-Element-Tracker/README.md

 Has no effect when `frequency = all`.

 `threads`
 Number of parallel threads for fetching snapshots.
-See **FETCH MODE** for how this interacts with `headless_browser`.